Kusmayanto Kadiman

-Kusmayanto Kadiman (born in Bandung, West Java May 1, 1954) is Indonesian Minister for Research and Technology in United Indonesia Cabinet.
+Kusmayanto Kadiman (born in Bandung, West Java 1 May 1954) is an Indonesian engineer and politician who served as State Minister for Research and Technology in the United Indonesia Cabinet between 2004 and 2009.

 Education

 He studied engineering physics at Bandung Institute of Technology, graduating in 1977.
 He received his Doctor of Philosophy (PhD) from Australian National University in 1988.